fabmax/aoc-2023/README.md

 test input and so on.
 Multiple test inputs for the same day can be given by appending an extra number:
 `day02_test1.txt`, `day02_test2.txt`, etc.

-Test input files are expected to start with a single containing the expected results (if already known):
+Test input files are expected to start with a single line containing the expected results (if already known):
 ```
 test1=?; test2=?; part1=?; part2=?